 Congratulations — you’ve taken a big, first step toward getting a new policy.
 Now, you just need a quote.
-But before you go and plug that magic number into a life insurance website, think about how much term life insurance you can actually buy.
+But before you go and plug that magic number into a life insurance website, think about how much term life insurance you can qualify for.

 You see, many life insurance shoppers believe they can buy any amount of coverage they want.
 Want $500,000?
 No problem. $5 million?
 You got it.